 Below is a list of frequently asked questions about the Tucson Pima Eviction Prevention Program.

-The shared program – a collaboration among Pima County, the City of Tucson, the Community Investment Corporation, and local nonprofit agencies — provides rental and utility assistance to qualifying applicants to prevent housing instability, potential eviction, and financial hardships of tenants and landlords as a result of the COVID-19 public health emergency.
+Formerly an intergovernmental partnership between City of Tucson and Pima County, now being run by Pima County—this program provides rental and utility assistance to qualifying applicants to prevent housing instability, potential eviction, and financial hardships for tenants and landlords as a result of the COVID-19 public health emergency.

 Yes.
 This program allows for both Landlords/Property Managers AND Tenants to begin the application process and requires both parties to provide information and documentation.
 Open communication is highly encouraged between both parties, to expedite the process and recognize that we are all in this together.